 • During the extended period of the project, one of our highest priorities will be technology transfer and identifying communities that will benefit from the ADAPT technologies.
 We will continue discussions on the integration of our software framework with the Open Science Grid Public Storage Service and the iRODS service.

-We will present our most recent results at the Supercomputing conference through presentations and submission of a workshop paper.
-At the SC conference, we will reach out other communities and work for the goal of increasing our work's visibility in the international community.
+• We presented our most recent results at the Supercomputing conference through presentations and a NDM2014 workshop paper.
+At the SC14 conference, we reached out other communities and work for the goal of increasing our work's visibility in the international community.
+US CMS group at Caltech decided to try out our adaptive data transfer framework, and US Army High Performance Computing Center also showed an interest in policy-based adaptive resource allocation for resource-starving applications.